 Hi!
-I’m Jennifer.
 I quit smoking cigarettes in 2000.
 This is how I did it.
 You can too.
 Give it a try!
-We offer this info for free and hope you will donate to the cause when you are successful.
+We offer this info for free with the humble hope that you will come back and donate perhaps the price of a pack when you are successful.

 The idea is to wean off your usual brand with a series of alternatives, as explained below.
 This worked for me with cigarettes, but if you are interested in quitting vapor cigarettes, it should work as well.
 You are just five steps from a whole new you!

 1. Get clear and motivated.
 Give some thought to why you want to quit.
 To feel better?
 Look better?
 Have more energy?
 Be healthier?
 Save money?
 Make better impressions?
 Get crystal clear on your reasons and then write them down.
 I was able to quit because it had served it’s purpose in my life and I was ready to move on.
 You need to get to that place, too.
 You really have to want to quit and get to a place of being ready.
 Do some soul-searching.
 Get in touch with any fears about quitting that come up.
 Write those down, too.

 2. Get your tools.
-Get thee to a smoke shop and purchase the following:
+I want you to go to a smoke shop or purchase online:

 - A pack or two of a different brand of cigarettes than you usually smoke.
 I recommend American Spirit brand because it is additive-free so you will gradually wean off the additives in your usual cigs that you may be addicted to.
 If you already smoke American Spirits, great.
 Just purchase some as usual, and proceed with the rest of the plan.

 - A pouch of American Spirit loose tobacco (or other brand), and a rolling device, if needed.
 You may also need an extra pack of rolling papers.

 - A tobacco pipe or chillum.